Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

-If $t$ is not in the connected component of neither $s$, nor $u$, nor $v$, then $P_{st}^f=P_{st}^e$ since a temporal $st$-path in $G^f$ cannot traverse $f'$ or $f''$ in that case as proved above, and must also be an $st$-path in $G^e$ with the same departure time.
+Finally consider the case when $t$ is not in the connected component of neither $s$, nor $u$, nor $v$.
+We then have $P_{st}^f=P_{st}^e$ since a temporal $st$-path in $G^f$ cannot traverse $f'$ or $f''$ as they appear to late to reach $t$ after $\tau^f$.
+Any temporal $st$-path in $G^f$ is thus also a temporal $st$-path in $G^e$ with same departure time.
 This is indeed reflected by the fact that $Prof$ is not modified in that case, yielding to $Prof^f=Prof^e$.
 We finally obtain that $Prof^f$ is a valid representation of $P_{st}^f$ in all cases.
-This concludes our proof by induction of Claim~\ref{clm:algo-ind}. \end{proof}
+This concludes our proof of Claim~\ref{clm:algo-ind} as well as the proofs of Proposition~\ref{prop:profile} and Theorem~\ref{thm:zero-delay}. \end{proof}